Show name: Luna Nera

 The witches protect Ade, whose power is to hear the voices of other witches in danger calling out for help.
 As she learns to wield this power, they rescue as many young women as possible and their power grows with their numbers.

-If you’ve enjoyed this review, you might be interested in reading my review of A People’s History of the Vampire Uprising by Raymond A Villareal here.
-Or you might like to take a look at my review of The Rain here.
+If you’ve enjoyed this review, you might be interested reading in my review of A People’s History of the Vampire Uprising by Raymond A Villareal.

-If you fancy something different, you might like to take a chance on my review of Clover by Susan Coolidge here.
+If you fancy something different, you might like to take a chance on my review of Clover by Susan Coolidge.